rioshen/data-structures/README.md

 + pop: remove the item at the top and return it
 + peek: return the item at the top (without removing it)
 + size: return the number of items in the stack
-+ isEmpty: return whether the stack is empty
++ isEmpty: determine whether the stack is empty

 ####Usages: